 Anxiety is a normal and healthy response to stress.
-It can help us increase our concentration, improve motivation, cope with pressures at work or at home, and deal with difficult tasks.
+It can help us increase our concentration, improve motivation, cope with pressures at work or home, and deal with difficult tasks.
 In its extreme forms, though, anxiety can become an immobilizing disorder.

 If you would like to discuss anxiety disorders in Thousand Oaks, CA, please call Laura Thomas, Ph.D.
 I am a licensed psychologist and therapist that helps individuals cope with their anxiety symptoms.
 Additionally, I support these individuals as they identify and work through their symptoms’ underlying causes.
 Anxiety disorders most commonly exhibit in the varieties described below.

 Perhaps the most common, as well as the most commonly untreated, anxiety disorder, GAD affects millions of adults in the United States.
 Physical symptoms include sweating, insomnia, headaches, muscle tension, shaking or trembling, and general irritability.
 Other symptoms include unwarranted, but frequent and elevated, worrying over everyday events.
 Please reach out to me if you would like to discuss healthy stress reduction techniques to treat your GAD symptoms.

 Those who are suffering from panic disorder experience acute and unbearable episodes of terror, which strike swiftly and without warning.
 Symptoms may include pounding heart, numbness, chest pain, dizziness, hot or cold sensations, acute nausea, and are sometimes accompanied by a sense of unreality or fear of imminent doom.
 As your psychologist, I will help you deal effectively with situations that induce these responses.

 Social Anxiety is usually characterized by an avoidance of some or all social situations due to an overwhelming fear of humiliation, scrutiny, or embarrassment.